biennguyen94/atomvm_projects/README.md

 ### Erase and Flash .img to ESP32
 - Access to container
   `docker exec -it bien_atomvm bash`
-- Connect ESP32 to computer via USB, check by command in container: `ls /dev/tty*`, if you can see `/dev/ttyUSB0`, then you are success to connect ESP32 to our container
+- Connect ESP32 to computer via USB, check by command in container: `ls /dev/tty*`, if you can see `/dev/ttyUSB0`, then you are success to connect ESP32 to the container
 - Clone repo
   ```
   cd /tools/ &&\